Cooperating Teacher Resource Guide

 Do I get paid?
 How do I get paid?

-Only CTs of Candidates in Student Teaching/Internships get a stipend.
+Only Cooperating Teachers of Candidates in Student Teaching/Internships get a stipend.
 The Cooperating Teacher voucher form can be found here.
+Must be submitted by deadline.

 Can a Candidate serve as a Substitute Teacher or Test Proctor for standardized testing?